-• On the one hand, a higher degree of income inequality can lead to a higher national saving rate, which in turn may lead to a higher investment rate, hence a more rapid capital accumulation and a higher rate of economic growth.
-On the other hand, a lower degree of income inequality can lower the saving rate and raise the consumption rate and hence the aggregate demand in the economy.
-Thus, whether a higher degree of income inequality is good or bad for economic growth depends on among other things whether the economy is supply-constrained or demandconstrained.
+On the one hand, a higher degree of income inequality can lead to a higher national saving rate since high-income individuals spend a smaller proportion of their income on personal consumption than lower-income individuals.
+This in turn may lead to a higher investment rate, hence a more rapid capital accumulation and a higher rate of economic growth.
+On the other hand, a lower degree of income inequality can lower the national saving rate and raise the national consumption rate and hence the aggregate demand in the economy.
+Thus, whether a higher degree of income inequality is good or bad for economic growth depends on, among other things, whether the economy is supply-constrained or demand-constrained.
+For supply-constrained economies, one would prefer higher saving rates, and for demand-constrained economies, higher consumption rates.